2016 shooting of Baton Rouge police officers: Victims

-Two Baton Rouge Police Department (BRPD) officers and one East Baton Rouge Parish sheriff's deputy were killed in the shooting, while three others, a police officer and two sheriff's deputies (Police Officer Chad Montgomery was grazed by a single bullet in the head, Sheriff's Deputy Cpl.
-Nicholas Tullier was shot and wounded three times in the head, abdomen and upper arm (Tullier later succumbed to his injuries on May 5, 2022), and Sgt.
-Bruce Simmons was hit once in the left arm) were injured.
+Two Baton Rouge Police Department (BRPD) officers and one East Baton Rouge Parish sheriff's deputy were killed in the shooting, while three others, a police officer and two sheriff's deputies were injured.
+Police Officer Chad Montgomery was grazed by a single bullet in the head, Sheriff's Deputy Cpl.
+Nicholas Tullier was shot and wounded three times in the head, abdomen and upper arm and Sgt.
+Bruce Simmons was hit once in the left arm.
 The injured were transported to Our Lady of the Lake Regional Medical Center, which said it received five patients from the shooting, three of whom later died from multiple gunshot wounds.
 Of the surviving two, one was in critical condition, being on life support as of August 3, and the other in fair condition.
 The third injured officer was transported to Baton Rouge General Medical Center and treated for non-life-threatening injuries.
 The critically injured officer was moved to TIRR Memorial Hermann, a recovery facility in Houston, Texas, on November 16.

 The officers killed were identified as: